 - 1916-S Half Dollar – San Francisco Mint production

-The Philadelphia mint coins carry no mint mark, while Denver and San Francisco issues display their respective “D” and “S” mint marks positioned on the obverse below “IN GOD WE TRUST.”
-This obverse mint mark placement was unique to 1916 and early 1917, as the mint mark location was later moved to the reverse.
+The Philadelphia Mint coins carry no mint mark, while Denver and San Francisco issues display their respective “D” and “S” mint marks on the obverse below “IN GOD WE TRUST.”
+This obverse mint mark placement was unique to 1916 and early 1917 ā a one-year design feature that makes this inaugural issue especially attractive to type set collectors who want one example of each distinct variety.

 1916 No Mint Mark Half Dollar Value